The Actions of Hydrogen in the Body

-Molecular Hydrogen is an excellent and unique antioxidant.
-It is specific for the hydroxyl radical and increases the body’s natural antioxidant molecules.
-Also, due to its small size, it easily crosses cell membranes and has access to parts of the cell that other antioxidants are too large to reach.
+Molecular Hydrogen is an excellent and unique antioxidant support.
+It is specific to the hydroxyl radical and it has been studied to increase the body’s natural antioxidant molecules.
+Due to its small size, it easily crosses cell membranes and has access to parts of the cell that other antioxidants are too large to reach.

 Molecular hydrogen has been shown to increase the levels of SOD, Catalase and Glutathione peroxidize.
 It appears to be increasing the body’s innate antioxidant mechanisms.

 Believe it or not, inflammation is essential to our body’s immune system.
 It is how our body naturally responds to any threatening stimuli.
 It naturally follows an increased blood flow to an area of infection or injury, and in turn, increases the supply of immune cells and healing nutrients to the area.